mikeric/rivets/_posts/2012-09-07-configure.md

 ### Prefix & Data Preloading

-To prevent data attribute collision, you can set the `prefix` option to something like `rv` so that all Rivets.js specific attributes are accessed as `data-rv-text`.
+To prevent data attribute collision, you can set the `prefix` option to something like `rv` so that your data binding attributes are accessed as `data-rv-text` instead of just `data-text`.

 {% highlight javascript %}
 rivets.configure({